panicozxb/tasmota-motor-pcb/README.md

 I have uploaded two PCB's.
 One is a little bit bigger than the other.
 The big one is fully tested, the little one is the big one but with some components stacked, but I have not produced this one yet.

 There are two jumpers in order to use one of those drivers: A4988, DRV8825 and TMC2208.
 How to use those jumpers deppending of the driver selected Is written in the back of the PCB.
-"O" means open and "C" menas closed.
+"O" means open and "C" means closed.

 I hame made also a little box to attach the pcb on the back of the nema.
 It is still a work in progress and It should be updated soon.
+It's uploaded in https://www.thingiverse.com/thing:5526654

 The part list is: